 I certainly don't recommend that you try to diagnose or treat the problem yourself.

-Dog ear infections can be quite tricky to diagnose accurately, never mind treat, and if you don't get it right, you may just be making matters worse.
+Ear infections in dogs can be tricky to diagnose accurately, never mind treat, and if you don't get it right, you may just be making matters worse.

 There are many things that can cause ear problems in our dogs, but one of the main causes is an increase in yeast or bacterial growth, and believe me, your dog doesn't want a yeast infection in his ears.